 Section 6.
 Place of Meetings.
 Any meeting of the Voting Members may be held at such date, time, and place within or outside the State of Indiana as stated in or fixed in accordance with the Bylaws.
 If no such designation is made, the place of meeting shall be the principal office of the Association.

 Section 7.
-Notice of Meetings.
+Notice of Meetings (Annual, Regular, Special).
 The Association shall give written, electronic, or facsimile notice of meetings of the Voting Members in a fair and reasonable manner.
 Notice is fair and reasonable if the following occur:

 (a) The Association notifies the individual Voting Member of the place, date, and time of each annual, regular, and special membership meeting not less than ten (10) days before the meeting date, if the notice is provided by first class registered mail.
 If notice is provided by a means other than first class registered mail, thirty (30) days to sixty (60) days before the meeting date;